-Net cash provided by operating activities during the year ended December 31, 2012, was \$23.4 million, as compared to net cash provided by operating activities of \$19.7 million for the year ended December 31, 2011.
-This increase was primarily a result of rental income received from the eight properties acquired in 2012, partially offset by \$1.7 million of leasing commissions paid for renewing existing leases.
+Net cash provided by operating activities during the year ended December 31, 2013, was \$19.9 million, as compared to net cash provided by operating activities of \$23.4 million for the year ended December 31, 2012.
+This decrease was primarily a result of a decrease in our account payables coupled with the loss of rental income from vacancies in our portfolio, partially offset by an increase in rental income received from the properties acquired in 2013.
 The majority of cash from operating activities is generated from the rental payments that we receive from our tenants.
-We utilize this cash to fund our property-level operating expenses and use the excess cash primarily for debt and interest payments on our mortgage notes payable, interest payments on our Line of Credit, distributions to our stockholders, management fees to our Adviser, and other entity-level expenses.
+We utilize this cash to fund our property-level operating expenses and use the excess cash primarily for debt and interest payments on our mortgage notes payable, interest payments on our New Line of Credit, distributions to our stockholders, management fees to our Adviser, and other entity-level expenses.